davidkerr766/can-i-drive/README.md

 ```
 gem install bundler
 ```
-With these installed all that’s left to do is clone the repository from Github and run the following command in the terminal from the root folder.
+With these installed all that’s left to do is clone the repository from Github and run the application by entering the following command in the terminal.